Missions

 Contact: Pastor Don Brown, 864-967-8181

-Pumpkin Patch: Each October Hopewell’s Children's Ministry offers a pumpkin patch for the community to purchase their fall pumpkins.
-Proceeds go toward Children’s Ministry activities and the Epworth Foster Care Christmas Tree.
+Pumpkin Patch: Each October Hopewell’s offers a pumpkin patch for the community to purchase their fall pumpkins.
+Proceeds go toward mission projects and the Epworth Foster Care Christmas Tree.

 Epworth Christmas Tree: Hopewell’s Children’s Ministry presents a Christmas tree with the Christmas wishes of foster children in Greenville and surrounding areas.
 Tags are placed on the tree for the congregation to take and fulfill the children’s wishes.